-Attendees at a national symposium on serial homicide conducted by the FBI in 2005 concluded that there is no definitive cause and no generic profile of a serial killer (1).
+For decades, forensic psychologists and criminal investigators have worked diligently to understand the pathology of serial killers.
+It is clear that there is no "one size fits all" classification in their regard.
+Indeed, attending experts at a national symposium on serial homicide conducted by the FBI in 2005 concluded that there is no definitive cause and no generic profile of a serial killer1.
 Experts at the symposium concluded that serial killers vary greatly in their motivations and behavior.

 However, the attendees did identify certain traits that are common among serial murderers such as sensation seeking, a lack of remorse or guilt, impulsivity, the need for control and predatory behavior.
 These common traits of serial killers have been linked to certain antisocial personality disorders, including sociopathy.

-Sociopathy is an antisocial personality disorder that is characterized by the following traits:
+Sociopathy is an antisocial personality disorder that is characterized by the following traits such as:

-• A disregard for laws and social mores
+- A disregard for rules and social mores

 In addition, sociopaths tend to be nervous and easily agitated or angered.
 They are volatile and prone to emotional outbursts, including fits of rage.